HACManchester/Infrastructure-Projects/emergency-stop/emergency-stop.md

 # Rough costs for woody

-£20 for the control box
-£20 for the electronics
+£20 for the control box (already have suitable enclosure) £20 for the electronics
 £60-£250 for the contactor
 £6-£15 x 8 for switches (£48 - £120)

 total £148 to £410 for woody, probably similar for metalworking.
+Note, for metalworking a new enclosure would be required)

 The big issue for this is chosing the right contactor